hmito/esj73web/regist_session_en.md

 ### Online Presentations

-Online presentations will not be accepted at this conference.
-This is to avoid problems in advance because presenters cannot use their own PCs for presentations and there are limitations on wifi network at the conference venue.
+**Online presentations will not be accepted for presentation with abstract submission at this conference**.
+This is to avoid problems in advance because there are limitations on wifi network at the conference venue.
 We appreciate your understanding.

-If it is difficult to make a presentation onsite, **prerecorded video presentations will be accepted** for presentations that do not require abstract submission (e.g., explanation of purpose, comments, and statements of opinion in the session) and for forum presentations only.
+If it is difficult to make a presentation onsite, **remote presentations using Zoom will be only accepted** for presentations that do not require abstract submission (e.g., explanation of purpose, comments, and statements of opinion in the session) and for forum presentations only.
+However, the connection to Zoom is strictly limited to organizer and presenter.
+Additionally, the conference organizing committee will not provide a Wi-Fi environment solely for the purpose of remote presentations.
+Please prepare the Wi-Fi environment at the organizer's responsibility.

 ### Streaming of Presentations

 All symposia and a part of workshops and forums will be recorded and made available on ONLINE CONF at a later date.

 In order to prevent problems with the recordings, all recording work will be handled by a contractor.
-Recording will only be done on the presentation PCs set up at the venue, so only the slides and audio will be recorded.
-Neither the venue nor the speaker's face will be shown on the recordings.
+Recording will only be done on the cameras set up by the contractor at the venue, so the venue's surroundings, speaker's face and audio will be recording.
 For the Q&A session and discussions, only speeches made through the microphone can be recorded.

 ## Organization of Symposium and Workshop

 ### How to organize Sessions

-- Presentations must be made using [the PCs set up at the venue](presentation_en#notice).
-PCs brought in by organizers or speakers are not allowed to be used.
+- **Presentations must be made using the PCs brought in by organizers or speakers**. [the PCs set up at the venue](presentation_en#notice) are not allowed to be used.
 - For all sessions, the organizers and speakers must be members of the Ecological Society of Japan.
 However, non-members may be invited to give invited lectures for symposia only ([see eligibility for each membership category](registinfo_en#presentation-eligibility-by-membership-type)).
 - The organizer/speaker of a Symposium/Workshop cannot be an organizer/speaker of another session or a speaker of Regular Presentations.
-However, only the combination of Workshop and Regular presentation can be duplicated (see [Overlap restrictions](registinfo_en#overlap-restrictions)).
+In this conference, the combination of Workshop and Regular presentation also cannot be duplicated (see [Overlap restrictions](registinfo_en#overlap-restrictions)).
 - Explanation of aim, comments, and statements of opinion that do not involve abstract registration do not count as presentations.
 Therefore, non-members may participate in the conference in these forms and are not subject to duplication restrictions.
-    - Please note that even if you are only making comments or statement of opinions without submitting an abstract, you are still required to register for the conference.
-Organizers, please be alert them.
+    - **Please note that even if you are only making comments or statement of opinions without submitting an abstract, you are still required to register for the conference.
+Organizers, please be alert them**.
 - If you apply to Symposium, it should consist of at least two speakers.
 If there is only one speaker, please apply to Workshop.
 - From the viewpoint of respecting diversity, organizers are requested to structure the sessions with consideration for the balance of positions and genders of organizers and speakers.
 - In addition to the overall explanation of aims and summary, abstracts of individual presentations will be posted on the conference web page and on the conference platform.
 - In view of the increasing number of international students and participants from overseas, we encourage Symposia to be held in English.
-Even if the meeting is held in Japanese, please make efforts to the extent possible by writing the slides in English and preparing a simple handout in English.
+Even if the meeting is held in Japanese, please make efforts to the extent possible by preparing a simple handout in English.

 ### For Organizers